Become a volunteer

-Parent and Family Drug Support recruit parents, guardians, and other family members who have experienced substance use of a significant other.
-This role is ideal for those who have found empowerment and can lead a fulfilling life, even if the person they support is still experiencing chaos.
-They have integrated healthy coping strategies into their lives.
+Parent and Family Drug Support recruit parents, guardians, significant others and other family members who have been impacted by their loved one's alcohol and/or other drug use.
+This role is ideal for those who have found empowerment and can lead a fulfilling life, by integrating healthy coping strategies into their lives.
+Volunteers loved ones can be at different stages (in recovery, in treatment or using alcohol and/or other drugs).

 We encourage individuals of all genders, cultural and linguistic backgrounds, including Aboriginal and Torres Strait Islander people, to apply.